Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 	nāma(, "a", [, 'A'], [, "metadata"])
-	8≪ every"-thing"s a box; screw the fawlty user, they can just box their own preprocesser 8≪ the "fawlty" library will be full of stupidity for the invalids who dare speak my name
+	8≪ every"-thing"s a box; screw the fawlty user, they can just box their own preprocesser 8≪ the "fawlty" library will be full of stupidity for the invalids who dare speak my name 8<
+		there can be multiple addresses for a mantra there can be only one mantra for an address but the problem is; the user needs to be able to dex the mantra it doesn't help that nāma() will refactor the box of mantras into a single mantra but the user can just check what nāma did nāma probably won't be stable though
+		so the user should substitute the refactorisation over their own implementation; just a recommendation ;)
+	>8